‘I Am Not Okay With This’ Co-Creator on ‘Carrie’ Inspiration, Powers as ‘Creative Metaphor’

 The series version of “I Am Not Okay With This” takes its cues from the original source material in characters and, at least in the beginning, point of view.
 It opens with and carries Sydney’s perspective all the way through its first seven episodes, most notably through the use of her “Dear Diary” voiceover motif.

-Being able to expand the story for a new medium provided opportunity to expand in a few areas Hall felt were essential, such as Sydney’s relationship with her mother and with Dina.
+Being able to adapt the story for a new medium provided opportunity to expand in a few areas Hall felt were essential, such as Sydney’s relationship with her mother and with Dina.

 And when it comes to Dina, Hall says she “wanted Dina to be reflective of the really exciting complexities that female relationships can look like, and I wanted Dina to feel like the best friend we all wished we had.”
 Rather than portraying a female friendship in which the two young women were “pitted against each other for the attention of a boy,” Hall was interested in further complicating this one through “Sydney’s heart and the joy and pain of what she feels for Dina welling up inside of her,” which she notes is a more modern conversation to be had.